 Lori at Fun Art 4 Kids has simply the most amazing kids craft blog.
 She comes up with so many different fabulously cute ideas and sorts them by age groups, which makes it a really handy reference blog.
 PLEASE do go and take a look!

 She has VERY kindly agreed to share these FABULOUS leaf bowls with us.
 Although she says that these are for 4th graders, I think that these are for any age group.
 I simply adore them!

-Lori suggest making them in a Kiln, but we had a go with airdrying clay, it does mean that they are more fragile and the final “look” is different, but you can have a go at home!!!
+Lori suggest making them in a Kiln (as per the instructions below), but we had a go with airdrying clay (see our version at the very end of the post), it does mean that they are more fragile and the final “look” is different, but you can have a go at home!!!
 I followed the instructions below.
 Let air dry for 3-4 days, painted it with acryclics (with Red Ted) and used an acryclic varnish for sealing.
 This makes it ornamental, rather than for use with food.
 If you have an oven proof bowl, maybe this works with salt dough?
 Check out mine below!